vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 - Powerful and independent functions: The theme provides comprehensive details on functions and decompose them into independent plugins so users can use them in other themes.

-- Zero or simple configuration: All functions of this theme are designed to work under zero or very simple configuration to reduce your migration or learning costs while directly enjoy their convenience.
+- Zero or simple configuration: All functions of this theme are designed to work under zero or simple configuration to reduce your migration or learning costs while directly enjoy their convenience.

-## ✨ Why it is powerful
+## ✨ Why is it powerful

 ### Markdown